 Prior to testing, a briefing is given to the test salon from the Marketing and Research & Development departments.
 Close cooperation with both departments is paramount.

-An order for a trial in the Test Salon usually involves testing the properties of a new product such as color, care, shine, volume or hold.
+An order for a trial in the test salon usually involves testing the properties of a new product such as color, care, shine, volume or hold.
 The trial involves the hairdressers performing a so-called "half side application test" following a standard test design.
 During this type of test a product which is currently on the market is applied to the right side of the scalp and a new optimized version of the product is applied to the left side of the scalp.
 This procedure allows a direct comparison of the two formulas as well as a clear choice of a test winner.
 Prior to use in the test salon all products have been tested in the laboratory and have been dermatologically certified.
-The models leave the test salon with perfectly styled and / or perfectly colored hair.
+Not only does the test bring along insightful information about the new product, but also the models receive further insights about their hair as a personalized hair consultation is done based on a digital hair analysis.
+In addition, they will leave the test salon with perfectly styled and / or perfectly colored hair.

 Each product is subjected to the “hurdle" of the test salon before entering the market.
 The test salon self-use test process provides an insight into how consumers will use the product, so any problems can be detected and eliminated beforehand.
 A typical example is the instructions for use; because our volunteers use the products themselves in the test salon as well as at home we can ensure that the instructions are clear and easy to understand.